Causal Duration Analysis with Diff-in-Diff

-Motivation for GLM diff-in-diff models is discussed in \cite{Blundell2004}, \cite{Blundell2009}, \cite{Lechner2011}, and \cite{Wooldridge2023}.
-The general strategy in \cite{Blundell2004} and \cite{Wooldridge2023} is to transform mean outcomes by inverting the link function in a GLM and to perform diff-in-diff on the transformed means.
-Re-applying the link function then recovers counterfactual mean outcomes and thus treatment effects.
+Motivation for GLM diff-in-diff is discussed in \cite{Blundell2004}, \cite{Blundell2009}, \cite{Lechner2011}, and most thoroughly in \cite{Wooldridge2023}.
+Similar to the present work, the strategy in \cite{Blundell2004} and \cite{Wooldridge2023} is to perform diff-in-diff on transformed mean outcomes.
+Inverting the transformation then recovers counterfactual mean outcomes.
 Their specifications are motivated by latent variable models for the discrete outcomes.
-Thus in those works, the link function is determined by an a priori assumption that an unobserved noise term follows a known parametric probability distribution.
-In our case, the form of link function follows from the duration structure of the data.
-Works in which the link function is estimated using sufficiently rich pre-treatment data include \cite{Ashenfelter2004} and \cite{Athey2006}.
-The latter suggest a nonparametric approach that is valid under weaker conditions than the GLM diff-in-diff model.

-In addition, we differ from \cite{Wooldridge2023} in the manner in which we adjust for covariates.
-Rather that incorporate covariates in the linear index inside of a link function, we instead suggest a propensity score weighting approach that is valid under the assumption of parallel trends in covariate stratum-specific hazard rates but allows trends to differ between strata.
+In our work the form of the transformation follows from the duration structure of the data rather than a distributional assumption, effectively providing a micro-foundation for a special case of the approach in \cite{Wooldridge2023}.
+For further comparison to \cite{Wooldridge2023} see Section 2, Remark 4.

-By proposing a simple and transparent extension of diff-in-diff to duration settings, we extend the ever-growing literature on difference-in-differences.
+Our work extends the ever-growing literature on difference-in-differences.
 For recent surveys see for example \cite{Roth2023} and \cite{Chaisemartin2023}.
+More general works that consider the failure of parallel trends under alternative functional forms include \cite{Roth} and \cite{Rambachan2023}.

-In our empirical application we employ a cross-cohort comparison in which the time period for a given individual is relative to the start of their unemployment duration.
-This is the same approach taken in \cite{Berg2020}.
-However in that work, the authors employ an identification strategy based on regression discontinuity design for nonparametrically estimated hazard rates.
+In our empirical application we employ a cross-cohort comparison similar to \cite{Berg2020}, who employ an identification strategy based on regression discontinuity design for nonparametrically estimated hazard rates.